belcyangarita/Github_Visit_Duration/README.md

 The files within the above mentioned folders have the follow exentions:
 * *.R*: R code workflow, used to fit the different models, estimate the model parameters and generate the outputs objects (*.Rdata*)
-* *.Rmd* R Markdown code to generate the report with the results
+* *.Rmd*: R Markdown code to generate the report with the results
 * *.Rdata*: files are specific to R, which have the output objects to obtain the principal results
 * *.rds*: file generated after compile the .stan files
 * *.stan*: Stan program for write the model in a text file
+* *.html*: output file from R Markdown codes

 ### Run workflow
 1. Bayesian estimation of covariance components: